talon-one/TalonOne.cs/docs/ManagementApi.md

 ## GetApplicationEventTypes

-> InlineResponse20019 GetApplicationEventTypes (int applicationId, int? pageSize = null, int? skip = null, string sort = null)
+> InlineResponse20017 GetApplicationEventTypes (int applicationId, int? pageSize = null, int? skip = null, string sort = null)

-List Applications Event Types
+List Applications event types

 Get all of the distinct values of the Event `type` property for events recorded in the application.
-See also: [Track an event](/integration-api/reference/#trackEvent)
+See also: [Track an event](/integration-api/#operation/trackEvent)

 ### Example